 The TTC algorithm has many desirable properties.
 First, it is individually rational: every patient that receives a kidney from another donor at the outcome of the TTC algorithm prefers this situation rather than not receiving a kidney and remaining under dialysis.
-Second, it is efficient: all patients can not improve simultaneously; that is, if there is another set of transplants where one patient receives a strictly better kidney then, there must exist another patient that receives a strictly worse kidney.
-Third, the output of the TTC algorithm is an stable assignment (in game-theoretic terms, it belongs to the Core of the kidney exchange problem): there is no subset of patient-donor pairs that, by reassigning only the kidneys of the donors of the patients in the subset, can obtain better kidneys; i.e., no subgroup of the patient-donor pairs (for example those from a hospital, a city or a region) can object unanimously to the output of the TTC algorithm (Shapley and Scarf, 1974).
-Moreover, the Core of each kidney exchange problem is unique and coincides with the output of the TTC algorithm (Roth and Postelwaite, 1977).6 Fourth, the mechanism associated to the TTC algorithm is strategy-proof: no patient could obtain a strictly better kidney by reporting (in fact, his nephrologist) a false ordered list of kidneys (Roth, 1982b).
-Furthermore, the mechanism that, for each kidney exchange problem, selects the output of the TTC algorithm is the unique individually rational, efficient, and strategy-proof mechanism (Ma, 1994).
-Finally, the quality of the kidney received by each patient in the output of the TTC algorithm depends positively on the quality of his kidney's donor (Roth and Postelwaite, 1977).
+Second, it is efficient: all patients cannot improve simultaneously; that is, if there is another set of transplants where one patient receives a strictly better kidney, then there must exist another patient that receives a strictly worse kidney.
+Third, the output of the TTC algorithm is a stable assignment (in game-theoretic terms, it belongs to the core of the kidney exchange problem): there is no subset of patient-donor pairs that, by reassigning only the kidneys of the donors of the patients in the subset, can obtain better kidneys; i.e., no subgroup of the patient-donor pairs (for example those from a hospital, a city or a region) can object unanimously to the output of the TTC algorithm [22].
+Moreover, the core of each kidney exchange problem is unique